PlanetX-Labs/planetx-labs.github.io/docs/faq/faqs.md

 ### How is a DASSET Data Hub different from a NAS?

-A DASSET Data Hub device is a NAS.
-How it’s different is that it’s designed to be consumer-friendly.
-Typical NAS devices are complex to use, and require technical knowledge.
+A DASSET Data Hub device is a NAS, but designed for everyday users, not just tech-enthusiasts.
+No complex configuration of network settings to get access to your Data Hub from anywhere, simple photo management including face-tagging and scene detection, DASSET is designed with ease of use first.

-### What can I do with a DASSET Data Hub?
+### What is DASSET AI?

-A DASSET Data Hub is more than just a data storage device.
-With it's built-in AI capabilities, it can help you organize your photos, videos and documents.
-Easily share data with other individuals, all in a private, secure manner.
+DASSET AI is the artificial intelligence engine that powers your personal and private AI.
+It uses a hybrid AI approach, processing your personal data for AI queries locally while using the public cloud for processing non-sensitive data.
+With DASSET AI, you can generate images, summarize documents and notes, and create a private library of data that never leaves your device.

 ### When can I buy a DASSET Data Hub?

-We are working with major computer manufacturers now, with expected availability by the end of 2024.
+We are working with several major computer manufacturers to produce DASSET Data Hubs, with expected availability by the middle of 2025.

 ### How much will a DASSET Data Hub cost?